 Bipolar Disorder in Children

-How is bipolar disorder different in children than in adults?
+How common is bipolar disorder in children?

 Symptoms and Causes

 What are the symptoms of bipolar disorder in children?

 To understand bipolar disorder, it's helpful to know how mental health providers talk about severe mood swings.
 Mood swings are often termed "mood episodes."
 Manic episodes describe periods when a child feels overly excited and confident, and they have a lot of energy.
 These feelings can quickly give way to confusion, irritability and possibly rage.